greyballarini/greyballarini.github.io/_posts/2025-02-21-Sewing-Sampler.md

 ![back](https://greyballarini.github.io/assets/img/sewing.sampler.back.HEIC)

 A tip I would have given my past self would be to think more about the “wrong side” of the work.
 Specifically, I would try to be more certain about the satin stitch, as I struggled to find a straight forward tutorial for the “conserving approach” and I am not confident I did this right.
-I think I have since figured it out and will be able to use the coonserving approach in the future.
+I think I have since figured it out and will be able to use the conserving approach in the future.
 Beyond that I think I should have cut slightly longer pieces of floss to reduce knots on the back.